MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-100.md

 We need to let Unity know that the app we are trying to export should create an [immersive view](app-views.md) instead of a 2D view.
 We do this by enabling Virtual Reality support on Unity targeting the Windows 10 SDK.

 1. Go to **Edit > Project Settings > Player**.
-2. In the **Inspector Panel** for Player Settings, select the **Windows Store** icon.
+2. In the **Inspector Panel** for Player Settings, select the **Universal Windows Platform** icon.
 3. Expand the **XR Settings** group.
 4. In the **Rendering** section, check the **Virtual Reality Supported** checkbox to add a new **Virtual Reality SDKs** list.
 5. Verify that **Windows Mixed Reality** appears in the list.
 If not, select the **+** button at the bottom of the list and choose **Windows Mixed Reality**.

 >[!NOTE]
->If you do not see the **Windows Store** icon, double check to make sure you selected the Windows Store .NET Scripting Backend prior to installation.
+>If you do not see the **Universal Windows Platform** icon, double check to make sure you selected Universal Windows Platform Build Support during installation.
 If not, you may need to reinstall Unity with the correct Windows installation.

 Awesome job on getting all the project settings applied.
 Next, let us add a hologram!